Andreeeew/Count/README.md

 # Count
-A very simple app to count how much cigarettes you smoked on a day.
+A very simple app to count how much cigarettes you smoked.